arnabfromjec05/movie-finder/README.md

 -finds all the related movie and corresponding details based on the search words and patterns -uses node.js with express framework
 -OMDb api is used obtain the json data for search

+The Project is build on AWS Cloud9 platform.